 To reach the dam, follow the service road (McDougall Road) north until it ends at the dam.
 The service road (gated) starts at Rosewood Drive; you can start there or detour from the Rose Valley Lake Loop.

-Things to Do on the Rose Valley Lake Loop
+Things to Do at Rose Valley Regional Park (Other than Hike)

 Believe it or not, there’s actually more to do here than hike!
 Rose Valley, as a whole, is a great place to soak in some much-needed nature and explore.

 Mountain biking in Rose Valley is probably more popular than hiking.
 Most of the unofficial trails around the park and Crown land have been made by mountain bikers looking for adventure.